Unbanned Bible Publications

 [Acknowledgement to those who compiled the photos and images in this study]

-The following does not fully list British and Allied Imperial units, but I publish this because it gives us an idea of their enormous onslaught on merely 64,000 Afrikaner farmers and their families, [with acknowledgement to the host of http://www.icon.co.za/~dup42/bregimnt.htm:]
+The following does not fully list British and Allied Imperial units, but I publish this because it gives us an idea of their enormous onslaught on the vastly outnumbered Afrikaner farmers on commando, [with acknowledgement to the host of http://www.icon.co.za/~dup42/bregimnt.htm:]

 From AUSTRALIA AND NEW ZEALAND: “Australian Commonwealth Horse, and the infamous Imperial Light Horse, South Australian Mounted Rifles, 3rd South Australian (Bushmen) Contingent, 4th South Australian (Imperial Bushmen) Contingent, 5th and 6th Australian Contingent, Royal Australian Artillery, Australian Army Medical Corps, Doyle's Scouts, Intelligence Department.
 New South Wales Ist Australian Horse, New South Wales Artillery, New South Wales Field Hospital and Bearer Company, New South Wales Mounted Infantry, 1st New South Wales Mounted Rifles 3rd New South Wales Mounted Rifles, 1st New South Wales Bushmen, 6th Imperial Bushmen (4th New South Wales Contingent) , 3rd New South Wales Bushmen.
 New South Wales Lancers, Victoria 1st 2nd, 5th Victorian Mounted Rifles and Mounted Infantry, 3rd Victorian Contingent also designated as Victorian Bushmen and Australian Bushmen Army Medical Corps.
 From Queensland: Queensland Mounted Infantry, 3rd Queensland Bushmen, 4th Queensland Imperial Bushmen.
 Tasmania, Tasmanian Mounted Infantry, First or Cameron's Tasmanian Contingent , 1st Tasmanian Bushmen, 1st Tasmanian Imperial Bushmen, 2nd Tasmanian Imperial Bushmen, 4th Regiment Imperial Bushmen West Australia , 1st West Australian Mounted Infantry, 1st 2nd and 3rd West Australian Contingents, 3rd West Australian (Bushmen) Contingent, 4th West Australian Contingent (West Australian Imperial Bushmen), 5th and 6th West Australian Contingent.
 South New Zealand 1st, 2nd, 3rd 4th, 5th, 6th, 7th, 8th, 9th, 10th Contingents consisting of New Zealand Mounted Rifles and one Hotchkiss Gun Detachment, New Zealand Battery, New Zealand Mounted Infantry.”
 These were the best professional soldiers of the modern world!